morganthomas/winning-arguments/winning-arguments.md

 That completes my defense of classical logic, except for the final task of rounding up the conclusions drawn in this section on Logic.

 ### Conclusions

+In this subsection I will restate, without argument, the major conclusions I have drawn in the section titled Logic.

+1. First order logic is a good and proper choice for a language in which to formally describe the rules of logic.
+2. An argument form is valid iff it is valid according to classical logic.